Sage-Bionetworks/portalsDocs/articles/getting_started.md

 # Get Started with Synapse

 This guide is for new users who are interested in learning about Synapse.
-Here you will learn fundamental Synapse features by performing some common tasks.
-You’ll learn how to:
+You will learn fundamental Synapse features by performing some common tasks:

 * Create your own project and add content to Synapse
-* Provide a project description which lives alongside your materials, via the Synapse `Wiki` tools
+* Provide a project description alongside your materials via the Synapse `Wiki` tools
-* Share your work with other Synapse users, teams of users, or make your work public
+* Share your work with other Synapse users, teams of users, or the public

 ## What is Synapse?

-Synapse is an open source platform that can be used to carry out, track, and communicate research.
-Synapse allows scientific content (data, code, results) and descriptions of that work to be stored in the same location.
-Synapse hosts a growing number of [research projects](https://www.synapse.org/#!StandaloneWiki:ResearchCommunities) and [resources](https://www.synapse.org/#!StandaloneWiki:OpenResearchProjects) including [Sage/DREAM Challenges](http://dreamchallenges.org/).

-[Sage Bionetworks](http://www.sagebionetworks.org) provides Synapse services free of charge to the scientific community through generous support from various [funding sources](/articles/faq.html#how-is-synapse-funded){:target='_blank'}.
+Synapse is an open source collaborative platform.
+It can store data, code, results, and descriptions research work.
+Synapse hosts many [research projects](https://www.synapse.org/#!StandaloneWiki:ResearchCommunities) and [resources](https://www.synapse.org/#!StandaloneWiki:OpenResearchProjects).
+It also hosts crowdsourced competitions, including [DREAM Challenges](http://dreamchallenges.org/).
+[Sage Bionetworks](http://www.sagebionetworks.org) provides Synapse services free of charge to the scientific community through generous support from various [funding sources](/articles/faq.html#how-is-synapse-funded).

-Synapse operates under a complete [governance process](/articles/governance.html) that includes [Terms and Conditions of Use](https://s3.amazonaws.com/static.synapse.org/governance/SageBionetworksSynapseTermsandConditionsofUse.pdf?v=4){:target="_blank"}, guidelines and operating procedures, privacy enhancing technologies, as well as the right of audit and external reviews.
+Synapse operates under a thorough [governance process](/articles/governance.html).
+This includes [Terms and Conditions of Use](https://s3.amazonaws.com/static.synapse.org/governance/SageBionetworksSynapseTermsandConditionsofUse.pdf?v=4), guidelines, and operating procedures.

 ## Register for a Synapse Account